-- Well-being of Future Generations (Wales) Act 2015 - Local Government and Elections (Wales) Act 2021 - Equality Act (2010) (including the Public Sector Equality Duty in Wales (PSED) and Socioeconomic Duty 2021

-• Social Services and Well-being (Wales) Act 2014
+- Well-being of Future Generations (Wales) Act 2015 - Local Government and Elections (Wales) Act 2021 - Equality Act (2010) (including the Public Sector Equality Duty in Wales (PSED) and Socioeconomic Duty 2021 - Social Services and Well-being (Wales) Act 2014

-It does not contain detail about all the Council's work, as it focuses on delivering our well-being priorities.
-It is important that this plan should be read alongside the rest of the Council's work, including the large-scale change priorities that are detailed in the Transformation portfolio, and the other plans and strategies, and day-to-day activities of the Council (which we call 'Business as Usual').
+This plan does not contain detail about all the Council's work, as it focuses on delivering our well-being priorities.
+It is important that this plan should be read alongside the rest of the Council's work, including the large-scale change priorities that are detailed in the Transformation Portfolio (see page 26 for more detail), and the other plans and strategies, and day-to-day activities of the Council (which we call 'Business as Usual').
 We have some focused strategies and plans that are already directing work within the Council that will influence or support the delivery of our well-being objectives.
 Existing strategies and plans will continue to be monitored as part of their own processes and will not be duplicated within this plan.
 These include (but are not limited to):

 - Climate Change strategy

 - Nature Recovery Action Plan

 - Welsh Language Standards Action Plan

 - Anti-Racist Wales Action Plan

-- Health and Care strategy (RPB)
+- Health and Care strategy (Regional Partnership Board)

-- Well-being Plan (PSB)
+- Well-being Plan (Public Service Board)

 - Procurement strategy

-- Mid-Wales Regional Skills Partnerships (MWGD)
+- Mid-Wales Regional Skills Partnerships (Mid Wales Growth Deal)

 - Start Well, Live Well, Age Well (Social Care) Strategies

 - Growing Mid Wales

+- Affordable Housing Programme Delivery Plan Prospectus

+- Housing Revenue Account Thirty Year Business Plan Narrative

+- Powys Housing Support Programme Strategy 2022-26

+- Powys Asset Strategy